spicysoft/jp-www-gitlab-com/sites/uncategorized/source/pricing/faq-efficient-free-tier/index.html.md

 **Q. What is changing with public projects?**
 The GitLab for Open Source Program was created to give back to the open source community by encouraging individuals and teams to contribute to open source.
 Public open source projects will need to be part of the GitLab for Open Source program to continue to receive GitLab Ultimate features.

-As previously announced, [all free tier public projects will not receive Ultimate by default](https://about.gitlab.com/blog/2022/02/04/ultimate-perks-for-open-source-projects/), and [all public projects will be subject to CI/CD minutes quotas applicable to their plan](https://about.gitlab.com/blog/2021/11/11/public-project-minute-limits/).
-Free tier users using GitLab for public open source projects should consider applying to the [GitLab for Open Source program](https://about.gitlab.com/solutions/open-source/) to continue to take advantage of GitLab Ultimate features such as portfolio management, advanced security testing, security risk mitigation, and compliance.
+As previously announced, [all free tier public projects will not receive Ultimate by default](/blog/2022/02/04/ultimate-perks-for-open-source-projects/), and [all public projects will be subject to CI/CD minutes quotas applicable to their plan](/blog/2021/11/11/public-project-minute-limits/).
+Free tier users using GitLab for public open source projects should consider applying to the [GitLab for Open Source program](/solutions/open-source/) to continue to take advantage of GitLab Ultimate features such as portfolio management, advanced security testing, security risk mitigation, and compliance.

 **Q. Which users are these changes applicable to?**
 A. These changes are applicable to users with public projects on the free tier of GitLab SaaS.
 These changes do not apply to self-managed free and paid tier users, SaaS paid tier users, and community programs - including GitLab for Open Source, Education and Startups users.

 **Q. What is the effective date of the changes?**
-A. The CI/CD limits on public projects will be enforced for all users including paid and free tier with public projects starting June 1, 2022.
+A. The CI/CD limits on public projects will be applicable for all users including paid and free tier with public projects starting June 1, 2022.
 Public projects on the free tier will stop receiving Ultimate entitlements by default starting July 1, 2022.

 **Q. How can I retain the Ultimate entitlements for my public projects?**